I'm Honey!

 Celebrate yourself

 Therefore, I don’t think there is anything wrong with self-care or self-compassion.
 For example, when I apologize or I have an interpersonal conflict that is resolved I am being kind to myself as well as the other person.
-And, this feeling may allow me ( and you) to act differently in the future.
+And, this feeling may allow me (and you) to act differently in the future.
 We are giving ourselves the grace to step forward with positive choices.
-Our bodies will relax.
+Giving yourself grace can take many forms, such as self-forgiveness, acts of kindness, or practicing equanimity in challenging moments.
+Our bodies will relax, especially when we engage in physical relaxation techniques like deep breathing or guided meditation, which help the body unwind and promote a sense of calm.
 Our exhaustion from any type of turmoil will allow us to unwind from stress and we can ‘simply be’ women after or before the age of 50.

 Don’t become too non-judgemental!